Overview of blossom end rot

 Signs and symptoms of blossom end rot

-Blossom end rot is characterized by water-soaked areas that that appear as a developing on the blossom end (bottom) of the fruit.
+Blossom end rot is characterized by water-soaked areas that appear on the blossom end (bottom) of the fruit.
 The affected tissue desiccates, becoming brown and leathery.
 Secondary fungi and bacteria may colonize the dead tissue, causing it to turn dark and rot.
 Blossom end rot is most common on the earliest maturing fruit that ripen in July and early August.

 Blossom end rot is caused by a calcium deficiency in developing fruit.
 Fluctuating soil moisture due to overwatering or drought, high nitrogen fertilization, and root pruning during cultivation are conducive to blossom end rot.